 A dry mouth can mean the denture will cause rubbing and gum ulcers in the mouth lining (oral mucosa).
 This can be minimised by applying salivary substitutes to the fitting surface of the denture, and having the denture regularly checked and modified.

 'Osseo-integrated implants' are a means of ensuring the retention of dentures.
 These are titanium screws that are placed within the jaw bones, the bone eventually uniting with the titanium of the implant.
-It is then possible to construct either dentures that clip onto the implant, or bridges that firmly attached to implants.
-There are no major medical reasons rule out considering implants if you have scleroderma.
+It is then possible to construct either dentures that clip onto the implant, or bridges that firmly attach to implants.
+There are no major medical reasons to rule out considering implants if you have scleroderma.

 Steroid inhalers (as used in asthma) can be sprayed onto active ulcers to promote healing.
-Preparations containing local anaesthetic such as Anbesol® and Rinstead pastilles® are useful for pain relief.
+Preparations containing local anaesthetic such as Anbesol® and Rinstead pastilles® are also useful for pain relief.

 Immunosuppressive drugs can also cause oral thrush (candida infection).
 This often presents with white spots on the tongue or mouth.
 It can be uncomfortable and requires treatment with anti-fungal medication.

 Intermittent salivary gland enlargement (usually under the chin bone) can occur in scleroderma.
 Painful swelling of the salivary glands can be a sign of bacterial infection (sialadenitis) and will sometimes require antibiotics.
 Persistent swelling of salivary glands (more than one month) needs further investigation to identify a cause and should be reported to your doctor or dentist.